North Point Portfolio Managers Corp OH Has $20.73 Million Stake in The Goldman Sachs Group, Inc. (NYSE:GS)

-North Point Portfolio Managers Corp OH trimmed its position in The Goldman Sachs Group, Inc. (NYSE:GS) by 1.9% during the third quarter, according to its most recent 13F filing with the SEC.
-The fund owned 54,833 shares of the investment management company’s stock after selling 1,056 shares during the period.
-The Goldman Sachs Group comprises approximately 2.9% of North Point Portfolio Managers Corp OH’s holdings, making the stock its 13th largest holding.
-North Point Portfolio Managers Corp OH’s holdings in The Goldman Sachs Group were worth $20,729,000 at the end of the most recent reporting period.
+North Point Portfolio Managers Corp OH lowered its stake in The Goldman Sachs Group, Inc. (NYSE:GS) by 1.9% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 54,833 shares of the investment management company’s stock after selling 1,056 shares during the quarter.
+The Goldman Sachs Group makes up approximately 2.9% of North Point Portfolio Managers Corp OH’s investment portfolio, making the stock its 13th largest position.
+North Point Portfolio Managers Corp OH’s holdings in The Goldman Sachs Group were worth $20,729,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Alaethes Wealth LLC bought a new position in The Goldman Sachs Group in the 2nd quarter valued at $30,000.
-Larson Financial Group LLC boosted its position in shares of The Goldman Sachs Group by 66.7% in the 2nd quarter.
-Larson Financial Group LLC now owns 100 shares of the investment management company’s stock worth $38,000 after purchasing an additional 40 shares during the last quarter.
-Albion Financial Group UT bought a new position in shares of The Goldman Sachs Group in the 2nd quarter worth $38,000. tru Independence LLC bought a new position in The Goldman Sachs Group during the second quarter worth about $39,000.
-Finally, Emerald Advisers LLC bought a new position in The Goldman Sachs Group during the second quarter worth about $42,000.
-Hedge funds and other institutional investors own 70.64% of the company’s stock.
+Several other large investors also recently added to or reduced their stakes in the stock.
+Ninety One SA PTY Ltd increased its position in The Goldman Sachs Group by 9.4% during the second quarter.
+Ninety One SA PTY Ltd now owns 303 shares of the investment management company’s stock worth $114,000 after buying an additional 26 shares during the last quarter.
+Woodstock Corp boosted its holdings in shares of The Goldman Sachs Group by 3.2% during the third quarter.
+Woodstock Corp now owns 830 shares of the investment management company’s stock worth $314,000 after acquiring an additional 26 shares during the period.
+Carlson Capital Management boosted its holdings in shares of The Goldman Sachs Group by 4.9% during the third quarter.
+Carlson Capital Management now owns 556 shares of the investment management company’s stock worth $210,000 after acquiring an additional 26 shares during the period.
+Green Square Capital Advisors LLC boosted its holdings in shares of The Goldman Sachs Group by 2.5% during the third quarter.
+Green Square Capital Advisors LLC now owns 1,086 shares of the investment management company’s stock worth $411,000 after acquiring an additional 26 shares during the period.
+Finally, Tradition Wealth Management LLC boosted its holdings in shares of The Goldman Sachs Group by 10.3% during the second quarter.
+Tradition Wealth Management LLC now owns 290 shares of the investment management company’s stock worth $110,000 after acquiring an additional 27 shares during the period.
+70.64% of the stock is currently owned by institutional investors and hedge funds.

-The Goldman Sachs Group (NYSE:GS) last announced its quarterly earnings results on Thursday, October 14th.
-The investment management company reported $14.93 earnings per share (EPS) for the quarter, topping the consensus estimate of $9.78 by $5.15.
-The company had revenue of $13.61 billion during the quarter, compared to the consensus estimate of $11.61 billion.
-The Goldman Sachs Group had a net margin of 34.46% and a return on equity of 24.52%.
-The company’s revenue for the quarter was up 26.2% compared to the same quarter last year.
-During the same period in the prior year, the business earned $9.68 earnings per share.
+The Goldman Sachs Group (NYSE:GS) last posted its quarterly earnings data on Thursday, October 14th.
+The investment management company reported $14.93 earnings per share for the quarter, beating the Zacks’ consensus estimate of $9.78 by $5.15.
+The business had revenue of $13.61 billion during the quarter, compared to the consensus estimate of $11.61 billion.
+The Goldman Sachs Group had a return on equity of 24.52% and a net margin of 34.46%.
+The Goldman Sachs Group’s quarterly revenue was up 26.2% on a year-over-year basis.
+During the same period in the prior year, the business posted $9.68 earnings per share.
 On average, equities analysts forecast that The Goldman Sachs Group, Inc. will post 60.13 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, December 30th.
-Stockholders of record on Thursday, December 2nd will be issued a dividend of $2.00 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 30th.
+Investors of record on Thursday, December 2nd will be issued a $2.00 dividend.
 The ex-dividend date of this dividend is Wednesday, December 1st.
-This represents a $8.00 annualized dividend and a dividend yield of 2.06%.
-The Goldman Sachs Group’s dividend payout ratio (DPR) is presently 13.19%.
+This represents a $8.00 dividend on an annualized basis and a yield of 2.06%.
+The Goldman Sachs Group’s payout ratio is 13.19%.

 The Goldman Sachs Group Profile